rydmike/flex_color_scheme/README.md

 ```

-> **One more minor addition - visualDensity**
+> **One minor addition - visualDensity**
+>
 > All examples in this package use **comfortable** adaptive platform visual density via
 > `FlexColorScheme.comfortablePlatformDensity`, instead of the **default** counter application's
 > `VisualDensity.adaptivePlatformDensity`.
 >
-> This is an alternative that on desktop applications results in the Flutter
+> This is an alternative visaul density design that on desktop applications results in the Flutter
 > `comfortable` visual density being used, instead of `compact`.
 On devices, they both result in the default large
 > `standard` visual density that is suitable for small touch devices.
+>
-This helper function was added to
+> This helper function was added to
 > provide an easy option for using a bit larger UI elements on desktop and web apps, while keeping the correct
 > size for devices.
 >
 > If the desktop and web versions of the app is used on computers with touch screens, the `comfortable` density provides
 > a nice balance.
 It still looks compact enough to be desktop like, while providing
-> a bit more touch friendly space, without looking like an overblown device UI on a desktop.
+> a bit more touch friendly space, without looking like an overblown small device UI on a desktop.
 >
 > FlexColorScheme can of course also use the `VisualDensity.adaptivePlatformDensity` value.
 If you prefer it,
 > just replace the line with it.
 If you do not specify any visual density, the Flutter default density `standard`
 > is used on **all platforms**.
-This creates Material widgets with a lot of white space around and inside them, which
+This creates widgets with a lot of white space around and inside them, it
-> may not be what you want on Web and Desktop applications, but is the correct choice for small touch devices.
+> may not be what you want on web/desktop applications, but is the correct choice for small touch devices.
 The
 > visual density feature in Flutter was created to address this difference in design requirement.
+>
-The built-in
+> The Flutter SDK built-in
 > function `VisualDensity.adaptivePlatformDensity` was added to adapt the density according to used platform.
 The
 > `FlexColorScheme.comfortablePlatformDensity` does the same, but with a bit more white space on desktops.
 > Use the one you like and works best for your use case.